abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 #### 3.2.2 Model Architecture

-Design a CNN architecture tailored to the task:
-- **Layer Structure:**
+**Layer Structure:**

+-* In the first section 7 Convolutional layer followed by 7 Maxpooling layer used , number of neurons were 32, 64 & 128. kernel size were (3,3) .

 ![1st](https://github.com/abdullahsakib/Data-Science-and-AI-Internship-Program-2024/assets/54322794/bd02b8b7-8f50-4367-a86c-b8de26bda4e0)

-* In the first section 7 Convolutional layer followed by 7 Maxpooling layer used , number of neurons were 32, 64 & 128. kernel size were (3,3) .

 * In the second part 2 dense layer were used followed by dropout layer after flattening.
 In this case number of neurons or filters were 256, 128 and 35% and 30% dropout was done to prevent overfitting.

 <p align="center">
   <img src="https://github.com/abdullahsakib/Data-Science-and-AI-Internship-Program-2024/assets/54322794/8e7e825f-10df-480e-b81c-b00fa18d1dc0" alt="Centered Image" />
 </p>

 - **Activation Functions:** Except the last layer where "Softmax" activation function was used in all other case "Relu" activation function was used.